 The experience of enlightenment, according to Zen Buddhism, does not rely on argument or philosophical reasoning.
 Instead adherents assume it is a direct intuition of the mind.
 Everything is still what it was, except they see things with a new perspective.
-This means going beyond empty knowledge even about higher ideas, by noticing what is marvellous in the humdrum.
+This means going beyond empty knowledge even about higher ideas, by noticing what is marvelous in the humdrum.
 One experiences an awakened awareness of timeless reality beyond the world of appearances.

 Having self-insight into one’s actual and potential nature.

 Many people who are part of western world spirituality believe that human desires and passions come both from inherited tendencies as well as acquired conventional attitudes.
 The latter are learned through social conditioning.
-One aspect of enlightened thinking is thus a realisation of one’s inner freedom to rise above such external factors.
+One aspect of enlightened thinking is thus a realization of one’s inner freedom to rise above such external factors.
 In other words finding the warmth of feelings for what is good, and the discernment & creativity of one’s true self

 The vision of a mystical sun

 Contemporary research suggests that mystical experience still commonly contains the appearance of light; for example the experience of being bathed in light.
 The appearance of a being of light is also a common finding amongst those having ‘the near death experience’.

 The mystic Emanuel Swedenborg reports his vision of a spiritual sun.
 This non-physical sun he says represents the divine origin of wisdom.
 It’s rays of light illuminate the ideas we have picked up from around us so we see them with greater depth of perception.